 Pha Poak is a small limestone hill located to the west of town, visible from the western banks of the Nam Song thanks to a flag on top.
 Climbing Pha Poak is a popular activity for many who visit Vang Vieng and it’s an easy walk to the base though more difficult climb to the summit.

 It’s a 30-minute climb from the base of the hill to the summit.
-The path is steep with sharp jagged rocks, making the going quite tough, especially when wearing flip-flops -- shoes are highly recommended.
+The path is steep with sharp jagged rocks, making the going quite tough, especially when wearing flip-flops — shoes are highly recommended.
 Along the way you encounter makeshift ladders built from bamboo and wood, which aid in the climb but they can be unnervingly rickety.

 To get to Pha Poak, walk down the main road to the river in the centre of town, pass the tubing shop, head down the track to the river and cross the bamboo bridge.
 Follow the small path between Banana Bungalows and Cliff View Bungalows for 1.2 kilometres until you reach the base of the hill with the red flag on top.
 Signs point the way to Lusi Cave and Pha Poak.